Powered by SchoolDash

 Burntwood Road, Norton Canes, Cannock WS11 9SP

-Particular strengths include Representation and Admissions.
-Relative weaknesses include Attainment and Sixth form.
+Particular strengths include Admissions and Representation.
+Relative weaknesses include Disadvantaged pupils and Attendance.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.